 But for a small business, positive word-of-mouth is only a drop in a very big bucket.
 Most potential customers will look you up before making contact.
 And without Google Reviews, you can't make a good first impression or any impression at all.

-This is the beginning of a three part series that gives you the low-down on Google Reviews.
+This is the beginning of a series of blog posts that will give you the low-down on Google Reviews.
 Why do you need them?
 How do you get them?
 And how do you respond to the negative ones?

 Don't worry- we'll break this down together.
 But before we get into the nitty gritty, let's talk about why you should even care about Google Reviews.